 The key component of the background is randomly spaced circles.
-Write a function called add\circles that takes as a parameter the number of circles to add and randomly places circles of radius 4 throughout the screen.
+Write a function called add_circles that takes as a parameter the number of circles to add and randomly places circles of radius 4 throughout the screen.
 Some hints for how to do this:

-• The circle function draws a circle with a given radius

-- You'll need to figure out the dimensions of the screen (think lab prep) - The randint function from the random module may be useful - To make this available, don't forget to include from random import randint at the top of your program
+- The circle function draws a circle with a given radius - You'll need to figure out the dimensions of the screen (think lab prep) - The randint function from the random module may be useful - To make this available, don't forget to include from random import randint at the top of your program

-To check that everything is working right, try adding differing numbers of circles and make sure that they're distributed throughout the screen and that the right number are actually being drawn.
+Once you have this working, try adding differing numbers of circles and make sure that they're distributed throughout the screen and that the right number are actually being drawn.

-Once you're sure it's working, add a bit more code to make the size of the circles random.
+Once this is working, add a bit more code to make the size of the circles random.
 You'll have to play with different size ranges to see what looks best.
-For example, if you look at the picture on the first page of this handout, you'll see that the bubbles range in size.
+For example, if you look at the picture on the first page of this handout, you'll see that the bubbles range in sizes.
 Think about using constants here rather than hard-coding numbers in your code.